dawitanelay/Azure-Devops-Building-CI-CD-Pipeline/README.md

 Open the URL containing the webapp name provided in the previous step to see if the app is active and workings:
 *![CI](./Images/webapp-run.png)

+Edit file 'make_predict_azure_app.sh' and replace '< yourappname >' with your webapp name